Early Cubist Painting

 Picasso and Braque: Collaboration (1908-9)

 In 1908, by now both deeply intrigued by Paul Cezanne's geometric-style landscapes, Picasso and Braque set about extending their mentor's ideas.
 First, they completed a series of landscape paintings that were very similar to those by Paul Cezanne.
 Thus all natural forms were reduced to basic geometric shapes and the colour palette was predominantly subdued blues and greens.
 (Picasso still maintained his keenness for his warmer ochres and siennas).
 They painted houses in the form of 3-D cubes: Braque at L'Estaque; Picasso at Horta del Ebro in Spain.
-It was these paintings that the French art critic Louis Vauxelles was describing in 1909, when he used the expression 'bizarreries cubiques' - which led to the adoption of the word Cubism.
+It was these paintings that the French art critic Louis Vauxcelles was describing in 1909, when he used the expression 'bizarreries cubiques' - which led to the adoption of the word Cubism.

 Conventions of Perspective Rejected